jajan20/conscious-geek/README.md

 For example, it is possible to send a match a message.
 This is done through email, which means that once you send it there's no way of knowing what the other person is doing when receiving that message.
 I'm a programmer myself and I always get distracted by things popping up on my screen.
 After I saw Tristan Harris speak I became even more aware of how this affects other people.
 The most important function I want to add later down the road is a messaging system which you can set to do not disturb so that the other user knows you're working but can still message you what's on his or her mind.

 > Harris, T. (2016, July 14).
 How better tech could protect us from distraction [Video file].
 Retrieved June 3, 2018, from https://www.youtube.com/watch?v=D55ctBYF3AY&feature=youtu.be

+## Third design decision
+Third design decision comes from Nir Eyal who inspired me to be mindful of the app I'm developing.
+In his TED talk, he explains the Hook principle which ensures that people continue using your app because the users get "hooked" on your app.
+The hook principle has 4 stages which, if followed correctly can continue over and over again.

+- 1. Trigger
+<pre>This can either be an external or internal trigger.
+An external trigger, for example, is activated by buttons with the text "click here" or "read now".
+An internal one is something that can be triggered by memory.</pre>

+- 2. Action
+<pre>"This can be the simplest behavior anticipating a reward" - Nir Eyal.
+While he explained what we could do about this.
+How we could stop or unintended behavior I thought that, although he had some good tips.
+Company's designing these apps should be responsible for creating this behavior.</pre>

+- 3. Reward
+<pre>This is the actual reward, your message getting through.
+Someone replying to your WhatsApp.
+A new article in your news feed.</pre>

+- 4. Investment
+<pre>By showing you things like "name" is typing, or small notifications icons on your home screen apps keep you invested.</pre>

+During his talk Nir Eyal gives a couple of tips one of them was reading your Gmail through the web browser so it is harder to get to your mail which in turn keeps you from doing this too much.
+Again I think this is a good tip, but I believe there is a layer above this that we're missing.
+Ask yourself the question, why do I keep doing this action?
+Getting email is important and I'm sure this example doesn't fit everyone.
+But I think to make it harder for yourself to use an app because otherwise, you'd spend to much time on it is something a designer/developer should be thinking about.

+In my app, I decided to not add any notifications outside of the app itself.
+Just as an experiment.
+Cause I know a lot of people like receiving their notification on their home screen.
+This way I want to give users back control of how and when they use my app.
+They won't be externally triggered to keep coming back.
+I want developers/programmers to find someone with whom they can share their passion for code with.
+And if one person succeeds while using my app then I think my app has been successful.

+> Eyal, N. (2015, July 11).
+Un-Hooked: Increasing Focus in the Age of Distraction [Video file].
+Retrieved June 3, 2018, from https://www.youtube.com/watch?v=1j2Wg3kwZIk&feature=youtu.be